fotisk07/Factorions/README.md

 # Factoids
-This is a simple Python script with the sole purpose of finding `Factoids`.
+This is a simple Python script with the sole purpose of finding `Factorions`.
-A `Factoid` is a number that satisfies the wonderful property of having the sum of the factorials of its digits equal to the number it self.
+A `Factorion` is a number that satisfies the wonderful property of having the sum of the factorials of its digits equal to the number it self.
 A characteristic example is number 145 as 1! + 4! + 5! = 145 hence 145 is a `Factoid`.
 Note that n! is the product of all positive integers less than or equal to n.
 For example 5! = 5 * 4 * 3 * 2 * 1 = 120

-There are only 4 factoids namely 1, 2, 145, 40585.
+There are only 4 factorions namely 1, 2, 145, 40585.

 ## Getting Started